Design to Component with Factory

 Converting design mockups into functional code components is a crucial part of the frontend development process.
-Assembly can significantly streamline this workflow by analyzing design images and generating corresponding code.
-This guide will walk you through the process of using Assembly to transform designs into components, focusing on React and Tailwind CSS.
+Factory can significantly streamline this workflow by analyzing design images and generating corresponding code.
+This guide will walk you through the process of using Factory to transform designs into components, focusing on React and Tailwind CSS.

 Getting Started

-Before diving into the design-to-component process with Assembly, ensure you have:
+Before diving into the design-to-component process with Factory, ensure you have:

 Design to Component Workflow